Jennifer Aniston's Reaction During Brad Pitt's 2020 Golden Globes Speech Will Make You Swoon

 The 2020 Golden Globe Awards are proving to be unforgettable this year.
 With a dramatic entrance from Beyoncé and Jay-Z to Tom Hanks' emotional speech after earning the prestigious Cecil B. de Mille Award, awards season is already off to a great start.

-Making the start-studded show even more memorable?
+Making the star-studded show even more memorable?
 Jennifer Aniston and Brad Pitt made both viewers and audience members swoon.

 The Once Upon a Time in Hollywood actor took to the stage to accept the award for Best Supporting Actor in a Motion Picture.
 While up there, he gave a heartwarming speech that ranged from referencing his co-star, Leonardo DiCaprio's character in Titanic to spreading a positive message for 2020 to being humbled by his win.